 Working at an elevated position inherently increases the risk of workplace injury and death from hard-impact falls.
 It’s also a fact that many of these falls could have been prevented if more stringent safety measures were taken.
 Adding additional challenges is these workers are oftentimes wearing PPE including protective clothing.

 As anyone who routinely works at heights knows, performing duties such as cutting, grinding, or hammering, among others, forces you to focus on the task at hand.
-That means either adequate safety measures are already in place or your chances of falling are more probable.
+That means either adequate safety measures for working at heights are already in place or your chances of falling are more probable.
 In an effort to increase awareness about workplace safety at heights, the following information and tips could help prevent an injury, or worse.

 Falls Lead All Workplace Injuries & Fatalities